micromaxi/HueControl/README.md

 See http://www.meethue.com for more information about these products.
 It is based on cherrypy, so it will serve a webpages with information about the lights and options to control them.

 HueControl also is a framework for you to create your own plugins.
+You can also install this quite easily on a raspberry pi, just make sure you have git and python installed.

 Dependencies
 ------------